grame-cncm/faustcourse/session2/Lesson 2.md

 Before running this program, make sure that you set the audio level to the minimum.
 Otherwise, you may damage your loudspeakers, or worth, your ears!

-Now that you have set the audio volume to 0, starts the program and rise very slowly the volume to stay at the limit of the Larsen effect.
+Now that you have set the audio volume to 0, starts the program and increase very slowly the volume to stay at the limit of the Larsen effect.

 So what is the semantics of `_` ?
 (Remember that _semantics_ is just a fancy